 Review Getting to UMass for information on getting from local airports to campus.

-ISSS will send you reminder emails about the Arrival Form prior to your arrival to the U.S. Once you have landed, complete the Arrival Form as soon as possible to complete SEVIS validation, get your SSN letter, and start the NENS Process to get UMass credentials.
+ISSS will send you reminder emails about the J-1 Scholar Check-In prior to your arrival to the U.S. Once you have landed, complete the J-1 Scholar Check-In as soon as possible and ensure your online orientation is finished.
+After approval of the J-1 Scholar Check-In, ISSS will register your arrival with the U.S. government (SEVIS Validation), provide an SSN letter, and start the NENS Process to get UMass credentials/email.

 Dependents are spouse/partners or a child under age 21.
 You may add them to your initial J-1 Request prior to arrival or you may add them after arrival using the Dependent Request e-form.